skittleWatts/Turtle-Drawing-CS15-26-27-S1/README.md

 Create your own original drawing from scratch using Python's Turtle library.

+If you need ideas for your drawing, you could:

+* Write your own name or the name of your school
+* Draw a self-portrait
+* Draw a house
+* Draw a car
+* Draw your favorite animal

 ## Requirements

 * Draw at least **15 visible lines** using Turtle movement commands.